-Line 43 - Lobbying, Professional Membership Dues
+Line 45 - Professional Membership Dues

-The costs paid to professional or other organizations for membership fees or dues, and costs paid directly or indirectly for lobbying services.
+The costs paid to professional or other organizations for membership fees or dues.
 Unallowable costs, if any, should be explicitly identified and reported as such in Column 6, Unallowable.

-Line 44 - Marketing, Public Relations, and Other Communications
+Line 46 - Marketing, Public Relations, and Other Communications